AI Writing: The Ultimate Guide for Beginners in 2026

 I once asked an AI to write about a local restaurant in my neighborhood, and it made up this whole backstory about the chef that was totally fiction!
 The tool sounded super confident, but was completely wrong.
 That's why fact-checking is still super important.

 The good news?
 These limitations are way less severe than they were even a year ago.
-And most can be overcome with good prompting (more on that in a bit) and a human review of the output.
+In 2026, many premium AI tools now include built-in fact-checking features that flag potentially inaccurate information and provide source citations.
+Still, human review remains essential, especially for critical content.
+Most can be overcome with good prompting (more on that in a bit) and a thoughtful human review of the output.

 Mastering Prompt Engineering